cyberphone/java-cfrg-spec/README.md

 - https://tools.ietf.org/html/rfc8037

-The core issue is if CFRG algorithms should reuse the current EC classes or not.  *This specification is based on the the idea that the CFRG algoritms differ too much from EC to be conveniently and logically retrofitted into the EC classes and interfaces.*
+The core issue is if CFRG algorithms should reuse the current EC classes or not.  *This specification is based on the idea that the CFRG algorithms differ too much from EC to be conveniently and logically retrofitted into the EC classes and interfaces.*

 As an example CFRG algorithms do not feature `ECPoint`, `coFactor`, or `ECField`.
-Futhermore, the PKIX draft does not reuse the
+Furthermore, the PKIX draft does not reuse the
 ASN.1 definitions for EC either.

 The remaining question would then be what to call this new key type.